- Joint Replacement

 During hip replacement, a surgeon removes the damaged sections of your hip joint and replaces them with parts usually constructed of metal, ceramic and hard plastic.
 This artificial joint, called a prosthesis, helps reduce pain and improve function.

-You may benefit from hip replacement surgery if your hip pain interferes with daily activities and more conservative treatments haven't helped or no are longer effective.
+You may benefit from hip replacement surgery if your hip pain interferes with daily activities and more conservative treatments haven't helped or no longer are effective.
 You might consider hip replacement if you're experiencing hip pain that:

 - Persists, despite pain medication